Felice Casorati: Life and work

 In 1925, Raffaello Giolli summarized the disconcerting aspects of Casorati's art—"The volumes have no weight in them, and the colors no body.
 Everything is fictitious: even the living lack all nervous vitality.
 The sun seems to be the moon ... nothing is fixed or definite"—and argued that these very qualities give his work its originality, and connect him to the metaphysical painters.
 Casorati himself wrote, in 1931: "In taking up, against me, the old polemic of classicism and romanticism, people rail against intellectualized and scholastic order, accuse my art of being insincere, and wilfully academic—in a word, of being neoclassical. ... since my art is born, so to speak, from within, and never has its source in changing "impressions", it is quite natural that ... static forms, and not the fluid images of passion, should be reflected in my works".

 Briefly arrested in 1923 for his involvement with an anti-Fascist group, Casorati subsequently avoided antagonizing the regime.
 Beginning in 1923, he opened his studio to the young art students of Turin, and to emerging Italian artists such as Quinto Martini and painters of the Gruppo dei Sei (Group of Six).
 In 1925, one of his students was Daphne Mabel Maugham, later his wife.
-One of his later students was the Italian painter Enrico Accatino.
-His Work Carità di San Martino, 1939, is in Museo cantonale d'arte of Lugano.

 After 1930 the severity of Casorati's earlier style softened somewhat and his palette brightened.
 He continued to exhibit widely, winning many awards, including the First Prize at the Venice Biennale of 1938.
+His work Carità di San Martino (1939) is in Museo cantonale d'arte of Lugano.
 He was also involved in stage design.

-He died in Turin in 1963.
+One of his later students was the Italian painter Enrico Accatino.
+Casorati died in Turin in 1963.

 Most of Casorati's important works are in Italian collections, public and private, including the Modern Art Revoltella Museum in Trieste and Galleria Nazionale d'Arte Moderna.
-Other museums that hold his work include the Museum of Fine Arts, Boston, the Detroit Institute of Arts, the Metropolitan Museum of Art, the Birmingham Museum of Art, the British Museum, and the University of Michigan Museum of Art.
+Other museums that hold his work include the Museum of Fine Arts, Boston, the Detroit Institute of Arts, the Metropolitan Museum of Art, the Birmingham Museum of Art, the British Museum, MSK Ghent Belgium, and the University of Michigan Museum of Art.